A Core Financial Report

 Monitoring Your Company's Balance Sheet

 The balance sheet provides an overview of the state of the small business at a moment in time.
-For this reason, best compare it to those of previous periods.
+For this reason, it is best to compare it to those of previous periods.
 Doing so allows business owners to measure their company’s growth by comparing its performance with prior data or even industry averages.

 A strong balance sheet is helpful while applying for small business loans and will help your commercial loan broker assist you in securing better rates for your commercial financings.